 Marine Aircraft Group (MAG) 12, stationed at Marine Corps Air Station (MCAS) Iwakuni, two tilt-rotary assault support groups (MAG-36), stationed at MCAS Futenma, and MAG-24 stationed at Marine Corps Base (MCB) Kaneohe Bay, Hawaii.
 There is also an aviation command and control group, Marine Air Control Group 18, stationed at MCAS Futenma, and a headquarters squadron, Marine Wing Headquarters Squadron 1 on MCB Foster.

 The Wing’s rotary-wing aircraft, air control and aviation ground support assets of MAG-36 are stationed at Marine Corps Air Station Futenma.
-These include the CH-53 Super/Sea Stallion and a combination of CH-46 Sea Knight helicopters and the MV-22 Osprey that is replacing the CH-46.
-The AH-1W Cobra attack helicopters, UH-1N Huey helicopters and KC-130J Super Hercules, also stationed at MCAS Futenma, provide a powerful combination of firepower and assault support.
+These include the CH-53E Super Stallion, the MV-22 Osprey, the AH-1Z Viper attack helicopters, and UH-1Y Huey helicopters; which provide a powerful combination of firepower and assault support.

 The Wing’s remaining unites are stationed at MCAS Iwakuni, on mainland Japan and include KC-130J Super Hercules, F/A-18C and F/A-18D Hornets, and F35B Lightning II’s that operate under MAG 12.
 Also, CH-53E Super Stallion, MV-22B, UH-1Y, and AH-1Z, and RQ-7B aircraft under MAG 24.